The best tax time combo tool kit buys

 Gather evidence of the purchases you have made for work over the year.
 Remember, you can use your PowerPass account to keep track of your receipts across the year, which makes tax time easier.
 When you scan your card at the Trade Desk (or ‘Check Out’ in the app), the receipt will automatically be saved into your eReceipts in the PowerPass app.

 Even a number of small sums can add up to a surprising amount that you may be able to claim as a tax deduction.
 Remember, if the expense was for both work and private purposes, you can only claim a deduction for the work-related portion of the expense.
-If you’ve been used to the shoebox style of filing system, you could make 2023-24 your last year for haphazard record-keeping and adopt a new digital approach.
+If you’ve been used to the shoebox style of filing system, you could make this 2025-26 your last year for haphazard record-keeping and adopt a new digital approach.
 The ATO’s myDeductions tool in the ATO app lets you record work-related expenses as you spend, so at the next EOFY, you can simply upload the collected data to send to your accountant or tax professional.

 Look over your essential tools for wear and tear, and schedule repairs or replacements as necessary.
 EOFY also often means retail bargains and special offers, so if your cash flow and your business’s profitability allow for it, you could consider making some purchases that are genuinely essential for your business.
 These could help reduce your tax liability, but bear in mind they are accounted for in different ways depending on the price of the item and your firm’s eligibility.